jniimi/pubdist/README.md

-# pubdist
+# [pubdist] Instant Uploader
-Upload, share, and shorten the link to share.
+the Easiest way to Upload the file, Share it, and Shorten the public link to share

 ## Overview
 This Python script utilizes the Dropbox and Bitly APIs to automate the process of uploading a specified file to Dropbox, retrieving a shareable link, and acquiring a shortened URL for the link through Bitly.